 Look, the Internet is full of projects and ideas that you can duplicate in your own way if you are truly into starting your own business.
 Having said that, remember not to just copy someone else's work.
 Take what you see and like, and find a way to reinterpret it.
 Something that will make your work stand out.
 For me, it's taking a process and simplying it.
 Find your own style and go from there.

 With your own kitchen table business, you can work while the kids are in school, for as many or as few hours as you wish and make stuff that someone, somewhere will buy.
 If you think you don't have the talent to create something, why not sell materials you find.
 Sell those pinecones and acorns, your old maps and bits of paper, textiles, etc.

-Take the time to see what is being sold on Etsy and eBay.
+Take the time to do some research and to see what is being sold on Etsy and eBay.
 I was amazed to find that you can sell anything - toilet paper rolls, kitchen towel paper rolls, wine corks, bits of fabric, empty bottles - you name it.
 Not necessarily creative crafting but if it brings in a few dollars for, say, to pay for supplies you may need for your real craft, go for it.

-My point is that materials and resources are available all over the place, not just in your recycling bin.
+My point is that materials and resources for starting a craft business are available all over the place, not just in your recycling bin.
 You can start your own little enterprise at anytime.
 It just depends on whether you want to put in the work and the time.
 Stickability is the key.
 It may not be the way to instant riches, but discovering that it's in your control may bring rewards unimagined.